stephdavid/horiseon/README.md

 - added explanatory comments to the sections of the page

 - n.b. the main image is embedded and therefore does not take an alt tag - the accessibility question on whether this or not is important

+- optimized the css by grouping elements (tip from a classmate)